Code-Institute-Submissions/Breakout-MS2/README.md

 ![User Story 2](assets/readme_images/UX-player-score.png)

-> _As a player, I want to play a game that adds further challenge in each level so that I can remain interested in the game as I master each level._
+> #### <p align="center">_As a player, I want to play a game that adds further challenge in each level so that I can remain interested in the game as I master each level._

 - I have created a second level to the game that includes the following additional challenge:
-- - Increased brick count.
+  - Increased brick count.
-- - Bricks positioned at a lower point in the screen which will increase the impact count of the ball.
+  - Bricks positioned at a lower point in the screen which will increase the impact count of the ball.
-- - On each impact, the ball velocity increases slightly.
+  - On each impact, the ball velocity increases slightly.
-- - The general starting speed of the ball movement has been increased compared to level one.
+  - The general starting speed of the ball movement has been increased compared to level one.

 ![User Story 3](assets/readme_images/UX-level-two.png)

-> _As a player, I want to see my final score even when I lose the game, so that I can aim to beat that score next time._
+> #### <p align="center">_As a player, I want to see my final score even when I lose the game, so that I can aim to beat that score next time._

-- The final score is pulled into both game over and level complete scenes. - This allows the user to see their overall final score for their previous attempt.
+- The final score is pulled into both game over and level complete scenes.
+This allows the user to see their overall final score for their previous attempt.

 ### _Game Over Scene_